- Go 61.8%

 Database Management

-SkyView includes powerful database management capabilities through the skyview-data
+SkyView includes powerful database management capabilities through the skyview-data command:

 # Update aviation data sources (airlines, airports)